DSXiangLi/DecryptPrompt/README.md

   - Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback  :star:
   - Constitutional AI Harmlessness from AI Feedback :star:
   - Pretraining Language Models with Human Preferences
+  - The Capacity for Moral Self-Correction in Large Language Models
 - AllenAI, RL4LM：IS REINFORCEMENT LEARNING (NOT) FOR NATURAL LANGUAGE PROCESSING BENCHMARKS
 - 改良方案
   - RRHF: Rank Responses to Align Language Models with Human Feedback without tears